 Figure 6: Readmission complexity due to cardiac complications

-This shows the episodes resulting in readmission have far greater complexity than those which do not.
-Similar complexity distributions are provided for all readmissions in Appendix C.
+This shows the episodes resulting in readmission tend to have greater complexity than those which do not.
+Similar complexity distributions are provided for all readmissions in Appendix D.

 7.3.2.
 Dampening factors